Absorbent Hygiene Products

 Minnesota House Introduces HF 4516 On Menstrual Product Ingredient Disclosure

-Minnesota has introduced legislation (HF 4516) requiring manufacturers to disclose all intentionally added synthetic ingredients on the outer packaging of menstrual products.
-This move signals increasing state-level pressure for ingredient transparency in personal care and hygiene products, necessitating a review of supply chain data and packaging design for compliance.
+Minnesota has introduced legislation requiring manufacturers to disclose all intentionally added synthetic ingredients on the outer packaging of menstrual products.
+This proposal reflects a growing trend toward mandatory ingredient transparency in personal care, requiring companies to audit supply chain data and prepare for significant packaging redesigns.

 revisor.mn.govUnited StatesUnited States